Other Pay Increases, Allowances or Actions

 Regulations governing awards are at 5 CFR 451.
 Also see www.opm.gov/policy-data-oversight/performance-management.

 Awards for suggestions, inventions, and special acts or services can be determined on the basis of benefits to the government, either tangible (measurable in dollars) or intangible (such as improved services to the public).
 When benefits to the government can be measured in dollars—such as reduction in production time, staff-hours, supplies, equipment, and/or space—awards sometimes are based on money saved during the first year the suggested improvement or other contribution is in effect.
 Performance-based cash awards, because they reward overall performance of assigned duties, typically represent a percentage of the employee’s basic pay and are granted as a lump-sum cash award.
-However, there are certain restrictions that apply when these awards are calculated as a percentage of basic pay.
+However, restrictions apply when these awards are calculated as a percentage of basic pay.

 Relative comparisons among individuals or groups, such as rank ordering or categorizing employees, can be used for making decisions about distributing awards.
 For example, agencies may limit awards to the top three producers or teams, or limit awards to those individuals or groups that exceeded certain goals.
 Agencies can also establish criteria for categories of awards that are given only to a selected number of recipients who best fit the criteria, although the criteria might have been met by more than one person or team.

-In addition to the forms of recognition described below, some agencies have developed awards to recognize individual and organizational achievement.
+In addition to the forms of recognition described below, some agencies recognize individual and organizational achievement.
 These are used, for example, to emphasize the need for paperwork reduction, to improve safety, to increase productivity, as well as to support other management objectives.
 Also, a number of agencies use competitive-based awards to encourage further excellence in the performance of duties.
 Examples of these special awards include “Employee of the Year,” “Supervisor of the Year,” “Writer of the Year,” etc.

 Rating-Based Awards—A performance-based cash award, commonly known as a rating-based award, is a lump-sum cash payment authorized by 5 U.S.C.
 4505a and 5 CFR 451.104 of up to $10,000 without OPM approval and up to $25,000 with OPM approval.
 It requires only the most recent rating of record as the sole justification for the award.
 Agencies may calculate the awards as a lump-sum dollar amount, a percentage of base pay, or may use some other method such as assigning shares to rating levels.

-If agencies grant rating-based awards, they must base such awards on a rating of record of “fully successful” (or equivalent) or higher and they must ensure that the awards make meaningful distinctions based on levels of performance.
+If agencies grant rating-based awards, they must base such awards on a rating of record of fully successful (or equivalent) or higher and they must ensure that the awards make meaningful distinctions based on levels of performance.
 That is, employees with higher ratings of record must receive higher dollar amounts than those with lower ratings of record.
 For example, an award program must grant GS-9s who receive an outstanding rating a higher dollar amount than GS-9s who receive a fully successful rating.
 Agencies may use their discretion whether to pay rating-based awards as a lump-sum dollar amount or a percentage of base pay.
 Agencies using pass/fail programs must ensure that employees who receive a rating-based award for a “pass” rating performed at the equivalent of fully successful performance or better.

 Agencies have the flexibility to establish their own policies, which may include specifying the rating level(s) needed to receive a rating-based award.
 There is no entitlement to any award.